Momo & Chen

 Tsukiji Jisaku

-Our wedding will take place at the beautiful Tsukiji Jisaku, a traditional Japanese ryotei, opened in 1931.
-You can view the spacious Japanese garden, with a large koi pond and hopefully some blooming cherry blossoms in April.
+Our wedding will take place at the beautiful Tsukiji Jisaku, a traditional Japanese ryotei (restaurant), opened in 1931.
+You can view the beautiful Japanese garden with a large koi pond at the centre, and enjoy the pleasantly warm May weather - making it the perfect time to celebrate.

 Address: